CB

 Let’s discuss each of these causes individually and how to get your puppy’s digestive system back on track.

 Puppies are notorious for eating things that they shouldn’t.
-Things puppies shouldn’t eat (but could easily get into) include chocolate, grapes, gum (especially sugar free gum that includes Xylitol), cleaning products, fertilizers, automobile fluids, essential oils, and batteries.
-All of these household toxins can affect your puppies metabolic, gastrointestinal (GI), musculoskeletal, cardiovascular, respiratory, and nervous systems.
+Things puppies shouldn’t eat (but could easily get into) include chocolate, grapes, gum (especially sugar-free gum that includes Xylitol), cleaning products, fertilizers, automobile fluids, essential oils, and batteries.

 In addition, some plants, flowers, and vegetation can be poisonous for dogs.
 You can find more information about these in the links below.

-Puppy parasites
+Puppy Parasites

-Bacterial and viral infections
+Bacterial and Viral Infections

 Puppies’ immune systems are still developing, which means that they are more susceptible to getting infections.
 Examples of some bacterial infections include Salmonella, E. coli, and Clostridium.
-Some common viral infections include: parvovirus, distemper virus, and coronavirus.
+Some common viral infections include parvovirus, distemper virus, and coronavirus.

-Change of diet or food intolerance
+Change of Diet or Food Intolerance

 Changes in diet can cause a puppy to have diarrhea, which is why it is always recommended to slowly change your puppy’s food over a one-week period.
+Start low and go slow.
+Exchange small amounts of new food with the old food, and if it appears you’re moving too quickly, move slower.

-Puppy stress
+Puppy Stress

-Developing GI tract
+A Developing GI Tract

 The simple fact that puppies’ digestive systems are still developing makes them more susceptible to gastrointestinal irritation.
 They are born with a naive gut and rely on their mother’s colostrum to gain maternal antibodies that help fight infections.
 They do not have the immunity or tolerance that adult dogs do and may be more sensitive until they mature.